AmoghLonkar/poseidon_hash/README.md

 Once the repo has been cloned and you are in the top-level directory, simply enter **sbt test** in your terminal and all the written test cases will run.

 ### Completed Feature Documentation
-Currently, the completed features include a working Scala model which takes in an arbitrary string as an input and computes the hash by performing multiple rounds of the three step permutation function listed in the paper.
+Currently, the completed features include:
+* working Scala model which takes in an arbitrary string as an input and computes the hash by performing multiple rounds of the three step permutation function listed in the paper.

-Our Chisel implementation of the hardware generator can also perform the above hash for a fixed number of rounds and fixed alpha.
+* Chisel implementation of the hardware generator for Poseidon Permutation x5_254_3.

 ### Work In Progress
-We are working on building the model and a generator for a Merkle tree.
+* building the model and a generator for a Merkle tree.
 In this Merkle tree, each parent node will be computed by hashing and merging it's child nodes.
 We plan on multi-layer 2-to-1 or 4-to-1 tree and allow for various parallelization schemes for computing the parent nodes.

+* various optimizations for the existing generators.
+These include parallelized matrix multiplication for the Mix layer and more efficient modular arithmetic.

+* allow for different t-values in permutation.
+This will result in support for multiple hashes in the Poseidon family.